 - any other special circumstances affecting your ability to find a comparable job.

 Employment lawyers review each factor to determine how long it will take you to find comparable employment and thus calculate your severance pay entitlement in Ontario in 2023.
 For example, the older you are or the more money you make, the harder it will be to get a comparable job.
 Therefore, you could be entitled to a larger severance package in 2023 in Ontario if you were close to retirement age and made over $100,000.
 This is just one example, there are hundreds of other ways to increase your entitlement to severance in Ontario in 2023.
 Read more in our guide to calculating severance.

 What if I haven’t been provided with enough severance pay by my employer?

 What is something called “notice” or “pay in lieu of notice”?

 Generally, “notice” is just another word for severance.
 “Notice” or “reasonable notice” is basically the same thing as severance.
 Notice is the amount of time of warning an employee deserves before their job is terminated.
 Severance is essentially just the pay in lieu of that notice that an employer can provide instead.
 Read our guide to notice.

 What about “termination pay”?

 Termination pay in Ontario is the same thing as common law severance pay.
-Call it whatever you like: severance, termination pay or pay in lieu of notice – its all the same thing.
+Call it whatever you like: severance, termination pay or pay in lieu of notice – it is all the same thing.
 ‘Severance’ or ‘termination pay’ or ‘pay in lieu of notice’ is the amount of money you get when you are terminated from your employment.
-Thus, calculating termination pay in Ontario in 2020 is the exact same as calculating severance pay in Ontario in 2020.
+Thus, calculating termination pay in Ontario in 2023 is the exact same as calculating severance pay in Ontario in 2023.